 is deaminated to inosine by an adenosine deaminase.
 Deficiencies in either adenosine

 deaminase or in the purine nucleoside phosphorylase lead to two

 different immunodeficiency diseases by mechanisms that are not clearly

 understood.
-With adenosine deaminase deficiency, both T and B-cell immunity
+With adenosine deaminase deficiency, both T and B-cell

-cells are normal.
+but B cells are normal.
 In September,

 Whether or not methylated purines are catabolized depends upon the location of the methyl group.
 If the methyl is on an -NH2, it is removed along with the -NH2 and the core is metabolized in the usual fashion.
 If the methyl is on a ring nitrogen, the compound is excreted unchanged in the urine.

 Bases to Uric Acid